-The final Contractor performance-based grades for each Goal and fee earned determination will be contained within a year-end report, documenting the results from the DOE review.
+The final Contractor performance-based grades for each Goal and fee earned determination will be contained within a report covering Oct 1, 2024 - Dec 31, 2024, documenting the results from the DOE review.
 The report will identify areas where performance improvement is necessary and, if required, provide the basis for any performance-based rating and/or fee adjustments made from the otherwise earned rating/fee based on Performance Goal achievements.